 Bentley, Jerry and Herbert Ziegler.
-Traditions and Encounters: A Global Perspective on the Past, Volume II: From 1500 to the Present.
+Traditions and Encounters: A Global Perspective on the Past, Volume I: From The Beginning to 1500.
 Fourth Edition, 2006.

 In addition to the text, additional readings for class discussion may be assigned on a week-toweek basis.